sanadriu/apollofy-music-project/packages/api/README.md

 - `packages/api/src/config`: the config needed by the app
 - `packages/api/src/controllers`: the controllers used in the Routes of the app
 - `packages/api/src/db`: the logic to connect to the database
+- `packages/api/src/middlewares`: the middlewares used along the app
 - `packages/api/src/models`: the mongoose models used in the app
 - `packages/api/src/repositories`: the repositories that perform the DB operations
 - `packages/api/src/routes`: the routers used in the app
 - `packages/api/src/services`: the services used in the app, auth, logging, etc
 - `packages/api/src/utils`: helper functions

+### Technologies used

+- axios
+- body-parser
+- express
+- firebase-admin
+- geoip-lite
+- mongoose

 ### Firebase